Rurouni Kenshin: Kyoto Inferno: Plot

 Kenshin discovers Shishio's ship about to set sail to the capital after learning that Sōjirō has kidnapped Kaoru.
-There, he has an inconclusive battle with Shishio, which ends when Kaoru is thrown off board.
+There, he has an inconclusive battle with Shishio, which ends when Kaoru is thrown over board.
 Kenshin jumps into the sea, but is unable to locate her.
 The film ends with a mysterious man finding Kenshin's unconscious body washed up on the beach and carries him away.

 Cast

 Principal cast list as presented on the Funimation Films website in Western name order: